amykhughes/hello-world-1/README.md

 # hello-world

-An example repository to learn about git and GitHub
+An example repository to learn about git and GitHub!